 Contract Administration Services

 Benefits Administrators can assist you with record keeping and compliance for employee benefit plans.
 Our services include:

-Monitoring required distributions for 5% owner participants over age 70½
+- Monitoring required minimum distributions for 5% owner participants

 The Pension Benefit Guaranty Corporation (“PBGC”) guarantees, within specific limits, benefits under defined benefit plans.
 Floor offset plans and cash balance plans are defined benefit plans which incorporate certain features of defined contribution plans.